Finding Aid Info

 Please see our website for more information on how to visit.

-Currently we are highlighting materials relating to Wilson’s Seven Guitars, whose Broadway casts have included Keith David, Viola Davis, and other luminaries of stage and screen.
-Previous exhibits showcased materials relating to Wilson’s first play to appear on Broadway, Ma Rainey’s Black Bottom.
+Currently we are highlighting materials relating to Wilson’s Gem of the Ocean, whose Broadway casts have included Phylicia Rashad, Ruben Santiago-Hudson, Anthony Chisholm and other luminaries of stage and screen.
+Previous exhibits showcased materials relating to Wilson’s first play to appear on Broadway, Ma Rainey’s Black Bottom and Seven Guitars.

 This exhibit can be viewed on the third floor of Hillman Library near Archives & Special Collections during open hours.